 Now, there are two modes which you can enable for your displays.
 One option is to spread your desktop across two or more monitors.
 This is particularly useful if you are working on multiple projects and need to keep an eye on each of them at the same time.
+You can configure the screen to be on any side of your primary screen i.e. to your right, your left or on the top(particularly nice if you are working on a large screen i.e. a big monitor or a TV connected to your 12-13 inch laptop); just move the screen on the Displays settings to the side of your choice.

 The second option is to mirror the desktop onto each of the displays.
-This is particularly useful when you are using a laptop to display something on a larger screen or a projector.
+This is useful when you are using a laptop to display something on a larger screen e.g. projector.
 To enable this option just check the box beside Mirror displays and click Apply to save the settings.
 You will get a pop-up notification asking if you want to keep the current setting or revert to the previous setting.
 Click to keep the current setting.
-Starting from
+Starting from Ubuntu 12.04, you can also select whether you want the Unity Launcher in both the displays or only in the primary display.
+Ubuntu 13.04 introduces better multi-monitor support for higher resolutions.